 Our career and life journey are only possible through the support of a partner that is committed to a shared vision of what the future holds.
 We in turn need to support the career and life goals of our partner.
 Life happens and there be successes and failures.

-Our needs must be balanced with those of our partner to ensure happiness and fulfillment in whatever we do.
+Our needs must be balanced with those of our partners to ensure happiness and fulfillment in whatever we do.
 A sense of purpose and goals are what makes great companies last and the same is true for the relationships in our life.
 Relationships have their up and downs but it’s the willingness to learn, adapt, and reinvest that makes them built to last.
 My wife took the trip down to San Francisco last week and we explored the early days of our life together in Marin County.
 We visited the three places we lived and talked about the times we had there before moving to Seattle in early 1999.
 It was going back in time and reading the story of our early days.
 That evening at dinner we retraced the 20 years of our marriage and talked about the experiences we shared and the decisions we made.
 We both agreed that we have a broader and smarter perspective on life and what we want moving forward.
 It’s easy to look back and justify life and say what we would change.
 Each day of our life is an opportunity to change the future and live it to the fullest.

 The career path we chose and who we take on the journey are some of the most important questions in life.